 Set the banana leaves out to thaw.
-If using corn husks instead, soak in very hot water for an hour to soften.
+If using corn husks, soak in very hot water to soften, about 1 hour.

-Make the masa: In a large bowl or the bowl of a stand mixer, beat the lard or vegetable shortening, cream cheese, and chili con queso until light and fluffy.
+Make the masa: In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the lard, cream cheese, and chili con queso until light and fluffy.

 In a separate bowl, mix the masa harina with 2 cups of chicken stock.
 Add half of the masa harina mixture to the lard mixture and beat well.

-For the filling, stir together the grated cheddar and pepper Jack cheeses with the salsa.
+For the filling: Stir together the cheddar cheese, pepper jack cheese, and the salsa.

 Lay a banana leaf rectangle or corn husk on a flat surface.
-Place about 1/4 cup of the masa in the middle and spread into a rectangle about 2 inches by 4 inches.
-Spread 1 to 2 tablespoons of the filling in the center of the rectangle.
+Place about 1/4 cup of the masa in the middle and spread into a 2 x 4-inch rectangle leaving a generous border.
+Spread 1 to 2 tablespoons of the filling in the center of the masa.

-Fold the sides of the banana leaf (or corn husk) in over the filling, closing the masa over the cheese filling.
+Fold the sides of the banana leaf (or corn husk) in over the filling, enclosing the masa over the cheese filling.

-Fold up the bottom half over the filling, then fold the top half down and roll the tamale until well wrapped.
+Fold the bottom half up over the filling, then fold the top half down to create a neat package.

-Tie the tamale with a piece of kitchen string or a strip of banana leaf to secure it.
-Repeat with the remaining ingredients to produce more tamales.
+Tie the tamale with a piece of kitchen twine or a strip of banana leaf to secure it.
+Repeat with the remaining ingredients.

-Bring 1 to 2 inches of water to boil in a steamer pot or in a large pot with a colander or steamer basket set inside.
-Fill the steamer with one layer of tamales (you may have to steam in batches).
-The tamales should be above the water; they are cooked by the steam only.
-Cover the tamales with a dish towel and the pot lid and steam for 30 to 40 minutes.
-Add water to the pot when necessary.
+Bring 1 to 2 inches of water to boil in a large steamer pot or large pot fitted with a colander or steamer basket.
+Fill the basket with 1 layer of tamales (the tamales should not touch the water).
+Steam in batches if necessary.
+Cover the tamales with a kitchen towel.
+Place a cover on the pot and steam until the masa is tender, 30 to 40 minutes per batch, adding more water to the pot as necessary.

-- Tamales can be reheated in the microwave.
+Tamales can be reheated on low the microwave.

 - Tamales can also be frozen.
-Reheat them from frozen by steaming for 15-20 minutes, or by heating them in the oven, wrapped in foil.
+They will keep in the freezer for up to four months.
+Reheat them from frozen by steaming for 15 to 20 minutes or heating them wrapped in foil in the oven.